 In the ever-evolving landscape of blockchain technology, smart contracts have revolutionized how transactions and agreements are executed.
 However, their potential is matched by their vulnerabilities.
 While offering unparalleled benefits, smart contracts’ immutability and decentralized nature also make them prime targets for exploitation.
-Understanding and addressing these vulnerabilities cannot be overstated, as they can lead to significant financial losses and undermine the integrity of blockchain ecosystems.
+Understanding and addressing these smart contract vulnerabilities cannot be overstated, as they can lead to significant financial losses and undermine the integrity of blockchain ecosystems.

 Drawing insights from sources such as the OWASP Smart Contract Top 10, DeFi Llama’s major hack statistics, rekt.news and BlockApex’s extensive audit experience, we present a comprehensive list of the most common and critical vulnerabilities found in smart contracts.
 This curated list aims to equip developers, auditors, and blockchain enthusiasts with the knowledge to secure their projects against prevalent threats.